ArminJo/DigistumpArduino/README.md

 [![TestCompile](https://github.com/ArminJo/DigistumpArduino/workflows/TestCompile/badge.svg)](https://github.com/ArminJo/DigistumpArduino/actions)
 [![Hit Counter](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https://github.com/ArminJo/DigistumpArduino)](https://github.com/brentvollebregt/hit-counter)
+Another **great core for ATtinies** with ongoing support is the [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) of Spence Konde, which **currently added micronucleus support**.
+Use the Board Manager URL: http://drazzy.com/package_drazzy.com_index.json for it.

 ## Reduced code size was enabled by the following changes:
 - **To shrink generated code size by 5 to 15 percent** (depending on your code) the lto flag was added in `platform.txt`.
 To help finding code which consumes the flash, the generating of disassembler and memory map files are added.
 For Arduino IDE you will find these files in *C:\Users\<Name>\AppData\Local\Temp\arduino_build_<number>*.